DETOX – Part III

 Phase I detoxification is the process by which reactive metabolites naturally made in the body and toxins that enter the body are tagged for elimination by making them more water soluble.
 However, in this process of becoming more water soluble they also become more reactive and thus have an increased potential for harm.
 Phase II detoxification then takes these intermediaries, makes them less reactive, tags them for elimination by the liver cells into the bile and then they are excreted into the stool as bile and eventually out of the body.

-The liver is one the major locations for this process to occur in the body, but it also occurs in the kidney and bacteria in the GI tract (both sometimes called Phase III detoxification).
+The liver is one the major locations for the detoxification process to occur in the body, but it also occurs in the kidney and bacteria in the GI tract (both sometimes called Phase III detoxification).
 For the kidneys to optimally perform their Phase I and II detoxification duties, they require adequate blood pressure (through hydration with pure clean water) and minerals in addition to alkalizing substances.
 What this means is that if you don’t drink enough clean water, it will impede your body’s ability to excrete toxins through your kidneys.
 Also, if you don’t get enough of the nutrients listed in the Phase I detoxification column, your kidneys won’t work optimally.
 This requires eating lots of green vegetables, citrus, and mineral dense foods like bone broth.

 Akalinization is a term often thrown around and often used incorrectly.
 It doesn’t mean you should drink soda water or eat tums (or drink alkalinizing water) but eat/drink substances that enable your kidneys to do their job, create relative alkalinity (pH >6.4), and expel toxins into the urine for elimination from the body.
 We will discuss the specifics of how to do this in Part IV.